telenovelachuan/job_slot_retention/README.md

 Some other factors I would investigate for retention analysis include:

-- Usage of job slots, such as ratio of Job_Listings / Job_Slots, and also the trend of job slot change by employers.
+- Usage of job slots, such as ratio of Job_Listings / Job_Slots, and also the trend of job slot change of different employers.

 - Number of candidates hired.
 This is a metric to compare candidate quality with other platforms, and a factor that would influence customers renewal decisions.